boundtotheearth/tp/docs/UserGuide.md

 The following walkthrough shows you can use the find command to search for projects that contain either `certification` in their name or `discussion` in their description.

-1. Key in the command `find n/certification d/discussion` in the command window and press <kbd>Enter</kbd>.
+1. Key in the command `find n/certification d/discussion` in the command box and press <kbd>Enter</kbd>.

   ![Find by Multiple Prefixes Step 1](images/FindByMultipleParameters1.png)